-Note: these costs are based on my travel style – mid range with a touch of affordable luxury – so I keep the costs down where I can to can splash out on special experiences that are worth the extra.
-So there’s usually a mixture of hotels and apartment rentals, cooking and eating out, free activities and paid excursions.
+Note: these costs are based on my travel style – mid-range with a touch of affordable luxury – so I keep costs down where I can to can splash out on special experiences.
+There’s usually a mixture of hotels and apartment rentals, cooking and eating out, free activities and paid excursions.

 In Petra we stayed in the Rocky Mountain Hotel, a basic guesthouse on the hillside with million-dollar views.
-Our double room had a teeny en-suite shower room and only cost £80 for three nights (£13 per person per night).
-If you want to stay on the Dead Sea there’s nothing but huge five-star hotels so we had to splash out for two nights at the Movenpick, which cost £180 after a bit of shopping around (£45 per person per night).
+Our double room had a teeny en-suite shower room and only cost JD75/£80/$106 for three nights (JD12/£13/$18 per person per night).
+If you want to stay at the Dead Sea there’s nothing but huge five-star hotels so we splashed out for two nights at the Movenpick, which cost JD168/£180/$237 after a bit of shopping around (JD42/£45/$59 per person per night).

-The biggest activity costs are in Petra, where a two-day entry ticket to the ruins costs JD55/£48 per person.
-It’s worth staying for a few days though as there’s so much to see and the one-day ticket is only slightly less at £43.
-We also did the Petra by Night tour for JD12/£10.
-Away from Petra the only entry costs were at the Amman Citadel, which cost JD2/£1.75.
-At the Dead Sea we did think about using the hotel’s spa (JD60/£51), but as we only had a day there was enough to do with the beach and hotel pools.
+The biggest activity costs are in Petra, where a two-day entry ticket to the ruins costs JD55/£58/$78 per person.
+It’s worth staying for a couple of days as there’s so much to see at the sight and a one-day ticket is only slightly cheaper at JD50.
+We also did the Petra by Night tour where the Siq is lit up by candlelight, which cost JD17/£18/$24 per person.

-Total activities cost: JD69/£60 per person – an average of £8.60 a day each.
+Total activities cost: £78/$105 per person – £11/$15 a day each on average.

 Food and drink

 Breakfast was included at the Rocky Mountain hotel and the rest of the time we bought our own food.
-Lunch was normally a snack while we were out and about, and we bought various bottles of water and cold drinks, coming in at a total of JD64, or JD32/£28 per person.
+Lunch was normally a snack while we were out and about, and we bought various bottles of water and cold drinks, coming in at a total of JD64, or JD32/£34/$45 per person.

-Away from the big hotels we paid JD8/£7 for a mezze meal in Petra and JD10/£9 for a three-course set meal at the Rocky Mountain Hotel.
-In total we ate out for six evening meals, one lunch and had a meal at the airport, coming in at a total of JD196, or JD98/£84 per person.
+Away from the big hotels we paid JD8/£9/$11 for a mezze meal in Petra and JD10/£11/$14 for a three-course set meal at the Rocky Mountain Hotel.
+In total we ate out for six evening meals, one lunch and a meal at the airport, coming in JD196 in total, or JD98/£105/$138 per person.

-Total food and drink cost: JD320/£275 or JD160/£137 per person – just under £20 a day each.
+Total food and drink cost: £342/$450 or £171/$225 per person – £24/$32 a day each on average.

 The grand total